 Sketch the general shape, size, and location of the patio onto grid paper, with each grid equaling 10cm.
 Then cut out pieces of paper to scale to represent chairs, tables, and benches.
 Move them around on the sketch to make sure you've allowed enough space.
 Be sure to leave room for people to walk around the furniture.

 For help with positioning deck furniture & general layout of your garden area, get in touch.
-We can provide you with a full garden design or maybe one of our 90 minute consultations will provide answers all your garden questions.
-Contact us HERE.
+We can provide you with a full landscape design or maybe one of our 90 minute consultations will provide answers all your garden questions.
+Learn more about our services HERE.

 Based on article from Better Homes & Gardens